Beng-brown/the-greenbank-pub/README.md

 - To be imedietly obvious that this is a hospitality business- with the name and relevent pictures this is imedietly apparent.
 - To traffic more trade to the venue in the way of bookings.
 Offering a simple form to make a reservations/ask for more info.
--To be resonsive and able to view on all devices.
+-To be responsive and able to view on all devices.
 - simple navigation and access to food/drink menus.
 - Contact details and where to find us as well as social media links.